 Lou Thesz was recognized as a shrewd businessman during his wrestling career.
 When he was NWA champion and paid based on the percentage of the gate, Thesz would only deal in cash and demanded a statement from promoters showing the numbers for the event and deductions to make sure he was paid what he earned.

-"Lou not only had great wrestling coaches, he had phenomenal business coaches: Ed’ Strangler’ Lewis and Ray Steele," Thesz’s widow Charlie Thesz once said in the book, Pro Wrestling FAQ: All That’s Left to Know About the World’s Most Entertaining Spectacle.
+"Lou not only had great wrestling coaches, but he also had phenomenal business coaches: Ed’ Strangler’ Lewis and Ray Steele," Thesz’s widow Charlie Thesz once said in the book, Pro Wrestling FAQ: All That’s Left to Know About the World’s Most Entertaining Spectacle.

 That business savvy carried outside of the ring as well.
 According to Tim Hornbaker’s great book about the history of the National Wrestling Alliance, Thesz made $50-60,000 per year during the ’50s and supplemented his income with his partial ownership of the St. Louis territory from 1948-55.